 - Dual enrollment tends to be more expensive than the cost of the AP test

 - AP classes may be easier to add to a student’s existing schedule; dual enrollment is not as standardized in accessibility

 - Taking dual enrollment classes at a specific college may help you stand out in your application to that college

 Learn your chances of getting into any school

 Now that you know the major differences between dual enrollment and AP classes, you are one step closer to creating a high school schedule that works for you.
 Both are great ways to earn college credit and give yourself options when applying to college, so either can be a major asset.

-Interested in seeing how you’d fair in the world of college admissions?
+Interested in seeing how you’d fare in the world of college admissions?
 Click the button below to see your chances!